polkadot-fellows/RFCs/text/0101-xcm-transact-remove-max-weight-param.md

 ### Ergonomics

-Ergonomics are slightly improved by allowing `Unlimited` max weight for most scenarios.
+Ergonomics are slightly improved by simplifying `Transact` API.

 ### Compatibility